Hire in Slovakia

 Benefits to the Employee in Slovakia

-There is a state pension system provided by the government, funded by mandatory contributions from salary.
-The compulsory system has 2 pillars.
+There is a state pension system provided by the government and funded by mandatory contributions from salary.
+The compulsory system has two pillars:

-- 3rd Pillar – voluntary for most sectors except hazardous occupations (e.g. miners), only private providers
+- Third Pillar: voluntary for most sectors except hazardous occupations (e.g. miners) and uses only private providers

-If unemployment insurance contributions were made for at least 730 days over the past 3 years, financial support will be provided for a maximum of 6 months.
+If unemployment insurance contributions were made for at least 730 days over the past three years, financial support will be provided for a maximum of six months.